Banque Pictet & Cie SA Sells 9,103 Shares of PACCAR Inc (NASDAQ:PCAR)

-Banque Pictet & Cie SA lessened its holdings in PACCAR Inc (NASDAQ:PCAR – Free Report) by 30.6% in the first quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission (SEC).
-The fund owned 20,646 shares of the company’s stock after selling 9,103 shares during the quarter.
+Banque Pictet & Cie SA trimmed its holdings in shares of PACCAR Inc (NASDAQ:PCAR – Free Report) by 30.6% during the first quarter, according to its most recent 13F filing with the Securities and Exchange Commission (SEC).
+The firm owned 20,646 shares of the company’s stock after selling 9,103 shares during the period.
 Banque Pictet & Cie SA’s holdings in PACCAR were worth $1,511,000 at the end of the most recent reporting period.

-A number of other large investors have also added to or reduced their stakes in PCAR.
-MV Capital Management Inc. raised its holdings in PACCAR by 66.4% during the 1st quarter.
-MV Capital Management Inc. now owns 351 shares of the company’s stock worth $26,000 after purchasing an additional 140 shares during the last quarter.
-Marshall & Sullivan Inc. WA bought a new position in PACCAR during the 4th quarter worth approximately $30,000.
-Trust Co. of Vermont raised its holdings in PACCAR by 84.0% during the 1st quarter.
-Trust Co. of Vermont now owns 403 shares of the company’s stock worth $30,000 after purchasing an additional 184 shares during the last quarter.
-Achmea Investment Management B.V. bought a new position in PACCAR during the 1st quarter worth approximately $33,000.
-Finally, Motco bought a new position in PACCAR during the 4th quarter worth approximately $35,000.
-Institutional investors own 66.65% of the company’s stock.
+A number of other hedge funds also recently made changes to their positions in PCAR.
+Prudential PLC bought a new stake in PACCAR in the 1st quarter valued at about $763,000.
+Vanguard Group Inc. raised its stake in PACCAR by 2.0% in the 1st quarter.
+Vanguard Group Inc. now owns 36,485,080 shares of the company’s stock valued at $3,213,241,000 after acquiring an additional 698,784 shares during the period.
+Candriam Luxembourg S.C.A. raised its stake in PACCAR by 66.0% in the 1st quarter.
+Candriam Luxembourg S.C.A. now owns 68,657 shares of the company’s stock valued at $6,046,000 after acquiring an additional 27,300 shares during the period.
+Covestor Ltd raised its stake in PACCAR by 73.6% in the 1st quarter.
+Covestor Ltd now owns 2,118 shares of the company’s stock valued at $187,000 after acquiring an additional 898 shares during the period.
+Finally, Mackenzie Financial Corp raised its stake in PACCAR by 0.7% in the 1st quarter.
+Mackenzie Financial Corp now owns 106,723 shares of the company’s stock valued at $9,399,000 after acquiring an additional 792 shares during the period.
+66.65% of the stock is currently owned by institutional investors.

 Analyst Ratings Changes